 - On no account shall The Merit Wine and Spirit Challenge or Promoter be responsible for financial or other demands for compensation or damages related to products entered, a product liability claim or a similar event caused by unsuitability of the product for any reason.
 The Merit Wine and Spirit Challenge and/or the Promoter shall remain exempted from such demands made by any third party.
 However, participants shall be fully responsible for damages inflicted on The Merit Wine and Spirit Challenge or the Promoter on account of such demands.
 Damages may include those inflicted in terms of financial costs incurred by The Merit Wine and Spirit Challenge or the Promoter due to this event, as well as damage to its credibility.
 The costs include but are not restricted to those connected to offensive, and falsified utilisation of the Awards by the participant involved.

-- In the event that requisite Competition judging cannot take place for any reason, or participants cannot be given results, half of the participants’ entry fee will be refunded.
+- In the event that requisite Competition judging cannot take place for any reason, or participants cannot be given results, no refunds will be made.

 - In the event of an unavoidable catastrophe such as fire outbreaks, war, an act of God, epidemic outbreak, civil unrest, obligations and bans by the government, or any other event beyond The Merit Wine and Spirit Challenge’s control (collectively referred to as ‘Force Majeure Event’), no party shall be held accountable if there is a failure to keep to the Rules and regulations of a Competition.
 In the event of such an occurrence, a prompt notice of incapacity must be provided by the affected party.
 The other party reserves the right to annul the contract without having to pay ensuing damages.